io10-0x/io10-0x/README.md

 - **Security Best Practices**: Implementing industry-standard security measures such as reentrancy protection, access control, and gas optimization.

-- **Formal Verification & Static Analysis**: Utilizing tools like Slither, Mythril, and Scribble to analyze smart contracts for potential weaknesses.
+- **Formal Verification & Static Analysis**: Utilizing tools like Slither to analyze smart contracts for potential weaknesses.

 - **Manual Reviews**: Conducting in-depth reviews of Solidity codebases to detect logic errors, privilege escalations, and other vulnerabilities.